osdanova/FFXProjectEditor/Readme.md

 * Tools are only compatible with the Steam version in Windows.
 * Tools are compatible with [Untitled Project X](https://steamcommunity.com/sharedfiles/filedetails/?id=683802394)
+* To refresh a tool data it has to be reopened (Excluding the Battle Tracker)

 ## How to set it up